 Dunn Loring-Merrifield Rotary's local service projects include scholarships for Fairfax County Adult High School students attending N. Virginia Community College, George Mason University students in the School of Management and the College of Health and Human Services, Assistance League backpack meals for hungry school children, Stop-Hunger Now events, improving facilities for the VFW and projects that benefit Veterans, Alternative House, HomeStretch and more.
 Our international service projects have benefited projects such as Haiti relief efforts, ShelterBox, water projects and international schools.

 Are you interested in making business contacts, serving your community and making new friends?
 Tour the club website and visit our Facebook page to learn more about Dunn Loring-Merrifield Rotary!
 Most importantly, make time to join us for lunch soon!

-Dunn Loring Merrifield Rotary.. doing our part to 'Light-up Rotary' one community project at a time!
+Dunn Loring Merrifield Rotary.. doing our part to 'Be a Gift to the World' one community project at a time!